finbourne/lusid-sdk-python/sdk/docs/OrderManagementApi.md

     # Create an instance of the API class
     api_instance = api_client_factory.build(OrderManagementApi)
-    resource_id = [{"scope":"MyScope","code":"PLAC00000123"},{"scope":"MyScope","code":"PLAC00000456"}] # List[ResourceId] | The List of Placement IDs for which you wish to allocate executions.
+    resource_id = [{"scope":"MyScope","code":"PLAC00000123"},{"scope":"MyScope","code":"PLAC00000456"}] # List[ResourceId] | The List of Placement IDs for which you wish to allocate Executions.
     allocation_algorithm = 'allocation_algorithm_example' # str | A string representation of the allocation algorithm you would like to use to allocate shares from executions e.g. \"PR-FIFO\".
 This defaults to \"PR-FIFO\". (optional)

     try:
         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.run_allocation_service(resource_id, allocation_algorithm=allocation_algorithm, opts=opts)

-        # [EXPERIMENTAL] RunAllocationService: Runs the Allocation Service
+        # RunAllocationService: Runs the Allocation Service
         api_response = api_instance.run_allocation_service(resource_id, allocation_algorithm=allocation_algorithm)
         pprint(api_response)